ErraticPattern/obsidian-ideas/1 - Rough Notes/Reminders.md

 - [ ] Learn about CodeSpace in GitHub.
 - [ ] [[ECoG]] [[ESI|electrical source imaging]]
 - [ ] Idea: Company that provides experiment quality control.
 Use in lab.
 - [ ] Idea: Suggest a way for BIDS to save environmental data (indoor or outdoor).
+Propose this idea to Bruno.
+Neurogears might also be interested.
+There is currently a [BIDS 2.0 project](https://github.com/orgs/bids-standard/projects/10/views/1) being developed.
+Use of ``geojsons`` might be allowd in this new version.
 - [ ] Update BIDS functions.
 - [ ] Find if there is an app that can save your computer's setup (installed apps and browser settings).
 - [ ] Find more about [G-Node GIN](https://gin.g-node.org/).